epklein/epklein.github.io/_pages/mgmt/people/template-1-1-private-notes.md

 ### 2022-09-21 - Release problems

-Alice didn't monitor her last deployment properly, and it caused a high error rate when it went to production.
-Because of that, we took 2 hours to roll back to our previous version.
-It was not the first time, so I need to define clearer expectations and have a candid conversation about this incident.
+Alice failed to properly monitor her last deployment, which resulted in a high error rate when it was pushed to production.
+As a result, we spent 2 hours rolling back to the previous version.
+This was not the first time this happened, so I need to establish clearer expectations and have an open conversation about this incident.

 ### 2022-08-01